 Print quality: not a myth

 The Japanese quality reputation is earned.
-Centering on Japanese cards is visibly more consistent — when I sort incoming English lots, off-center cards are a routine find; with Japanese lots it's the exception.
-Japanese card stock also differs [describe: the layered construction/texture differences you notice handling them].
-None of this means every Japanese card is perfect, but if you're buying with grading in mind, the starting odds are better.
+Centering on Japanese cards is visibly more consistent, when I sort incoming English lots, off-center cards are a routine find; with Japanese lots it's the exception.
+The card stock handles differently too, and Japanese holos tend to arrive cleaner out of the pack.
+None of this means every Japanese card is perfect, but if you're buying with grading in mind, the starting odds are simply better.

 The price gap

-The same card in the same set frequently costs [X–X]% less in Japanese.
-Part of that is supply — Japanese sets print heavily — and part is that the biggest collector market for English cards (North America) treats English as the default.
-The gap is not uniform: alt-arts and trophy-tier cards can flip the premium, and cards featuring characters popular in Japan behave differently.
+The same card in the same set frequently costs a third to half less in Japanese.
+Part of that is supply.
+Japanese sets print heavily, and part is that the largest collector market treats English as the default.
+The gap isn't uniform: alt-arts and trophy-tier cards can flip the premium entirely, and cards featuring characters especially beloved in Japan behave differently.
 This gap is the entire reason my Japan import pipeline exists.

 Pull rates and god packs

-Japanese sets have historically offered better hit rates per box, and some sets feature "god packs" — packs where every card is a hit.
-That changes the economics of ripping product versus buying singles: in Japan, singles prices reflect the better supply of hits.
+Japanese sets have historically offered better hit rates per box, and some feature "god packs", packs where every card is a hit.
+That changes the economics of ripping product versus buying singles: Japanese singles prices reflect the healthier supply of hits, which is exactly what makes them good buying.

 My recommendation by buyer type

-Collecting for love of the cards: Japanese, no hesitation — cheaper, better made, and the art is identical.
-Grading to sell: Japanese cards for grade odds, but check what the graded comp actually sells for in your market first.
-Investing long-term: [your take].
-Selling like me: both — buy Japanese for margin, list English for reach, and know each market's rhythm before committing serious money.
+Collecting for love of the cards: Japanese, no hesitation, cheaper, better made, identical art.
+Grading to sell: Japanese for grade odds, but confirm what the graded comp actually sells for first.
+Selling like me: both, buy Japanese for margin, list on both eBay.com and eBay.ca for reach, and let your own sales data, not forum consensus, tell you where the demand is.